Overview of COMPMNGR's judge's marking device system for Internet devices (smart phones and compact tablet computers)

 a third is that it is expensive to get enough of them to equip the judges, few

 of whom have their own.
-The problems with Windows based tablet computers are
+The problems with Windows based computers are

 that they are relatively bulky, heavy, and expensive.
 And they are required to

-The type of Internet devices which COMPMNGR's judge's marking system is designed
+The type of Internet browser equipped devices for which COMPMNGR's judge's marking system is designed

 can operate on either cell phone networks